San Pedro La Laguna

 Local crops include corn, beans, coffee, and avocado.
 Some women make belts, shawls, and skirts with a back strap loom.
 San Pedro graduates large numbers of teachers who work the Atitlán area.
-Activities for tourists include hikes to the top of the San Pedro volcano or the Mayan Face, studying Spanish, partying in the restaurant sector down by the lakeshore, volunteering, and learning local crafts.

 Geography

 San Pedro La Laguna is located on the southwestern shore of Lago de Atitlán.
 The town is located beneath Volcan San Pedro.
 This volcano towers over the lake at 9,905 feet and is an attraction for climbers and hikers.
 The town of San Pedro La Laguna sits on a plateau and has roads running down either side of a steep ridge towards docks on the lakeshore.
 The dock on the west side of the plateau is called muelle municipal and has boats arriving from and departing to the town of Panajachel.
 The east side has a dock named muelle santiago which has boats arriving from and departing to Santiago Atitlan.
 The east side is also home to la playa (the beach) where people enjoy snorkeling, canoeing, and kayaking.

 San Pedro La Laguna can be reached by regular boats across Lake Atitlán from Panajachel (45 min) and Santiago Atitlán (30 min), or by direct bus from Guatemala City (4 hrs), Xela (3 hrs), and Mazatenango.
 The town is located one hour off the Interamericana Highway (CA-1) at km 148.
 Buses for San Pedro depart hourly from zone 8, near the Trébol interchange, alongside Calzada Roosvelt in Guatemala City or, in Xela, from the main bus terminal in zone 3.